LETTER FROM DR. ARTHUR DE SIMONE

 There are many proposed solutions to our healthcare problems in the U.S. One of them has been demonstrated

-to work for the past nine years here at Bergen Volunteer Medical Initiative.
+to work for the past eleven years here at Bergen Volunteer Medical Initiative.

 Over 55 volunteer medical practitioners volunteer their time and talent to provide free medical care to our Bergen County neighbors who cannot afford health insurance and are ineligible for government assistance.

-Last year, our team of healthcare practitioners saw over 1,200 patients in over 7,000 patient visits.
+Last year, our team of healthcare practitioners saw over 1,400 patients.
 BVMI helps to stabilize chronic conditions, reduce infectious disease and decrease emergency room visits by providing early intervention and consistent care.
 The availability of a nurse practitioner allows patients to schedule sick visits or consult by phone rather than going to the emergency room.

-On average our practictioners volunteer four hours every other week and have schedules which provide flexibility for work, play, vacation or travel.
+On average our practitioners volunteer four hours every other week and have schedules that provide flexibility for work, play, vacation or travel.
 Our semi-retired or retired volunteers find that BVMI affords them the opportunity to practice patient-centered medicine and to keep their skills sharp and their medical knowledge current.
 Medical malpractice coverage is provided to every practitioner through the federal government.